We have a range of funding options available through various state funding programs.

 Skills First subsidised study makes vocational education and training more accessible to people who need skills to get a job or to undertake further education.

-ITFE is approved to deliver training through Skills First Program.
+iTFE is approved to deliver training through Skills First Program.

 Training may be supported by Skills First Program, delivered with Victorian and Commonwealth Government funding.